 Note: The operator must be satisfied that the blade is set exactly perpendicular to the table when in the upright position and against its stop.
+There are two Bevel Pointers; one for left bevel and one for right bevel.

-- If the pointer is not in exact alignment with the 0° mark on the protractor scale adjustment is necessary. - Loosen the Bevel Pointer screw using a #2 Phillips screwdriver.
-(Fig. 26) - Adjust the Bevel Pointer so that it is in alignment exactly with the 0° mark. - · Retighten the screw.
+- If either pointer is not in exact alignment with the 0° mark on the protractor scale adjustment is necessary. - · Loosen the necessary Bevel Pointer screw

+(Fig. 34) using a #2 Phillips screwdriver.

+- Adjust the Bevel Pointer so that it is in alignment exactly with the 0° mark. - Hold the pointer in place whilst tightening the screw.

-45° Bevel Stop Adjustment
+45° Left Hand Bevel Stop Adjustment

-- Loosen the bevel lock handle and tilt the cutting head completely to the left until it rests against the 45° stop. - Use a set square to see if it at 45 degrees to the Rotary table (avoid the TCT tips). - If the saw blade is not in exact alignment adjustment is necessary. - Return the cutting head to its upright position. - Loosen the locknut on the 45° Bevel adjustment screw. - Use a Hex Key to adjust the adjustment screw in or out as required.
-(Fig. 27) - Tilt the cutting head to the 45° setting and recheck for alignment with the set square. - Repeat the above steps until the correct angular alignment is achieved. - Tighten the adjustment screw locknut securely once alignment is achieved
+- Slide the left upper section of fence away from the blade by loosening the thumbscrew.
+(Fig. 43) - Loosen the Bevel Lock Handle and tilt the Cutting Head completely to the left until it rests against the 45° stop. - Use a set square (triangle) or similar to see if the blade is at 45° to the table (avoiding the TCT tips).

+If the saw blade is not in exact alignment adjustment is necessary.

+- Return the Cutting Head to its upright position. - Loosen the locknut on the right 45° Bevel Adjustment Screw with a 10mm spanner.
+(Fig. 35-a) - Use a 3mm Hex Key to adjust the Adjustment Screw in or out as required.
+(Fig. 35-b) - Tilt the Cutting Head to the 45° setting and recheck for alignment with the set square. - Repeat the above steps until the correct angular alignment is achieved. - Hold the Adjustment Screw in place with the hex key and tighten the Adjustment Screw locknut securely once alignment is achieved. - · Lock the Bevel Lock Handle.